felixvanmill/ThuisBezorgdMini/README.md

     mvn clean install
     mvn spring-boot:run
   ```
 4. ALL Endpoints can be accessed, downloaded , tested from the datadump out of Postman.
+Find the the PostmanDump in the root folder.

 ## In case no Postman: API Endpoints